cockroachdb/docs/v21.2/node-shutdown.md

 #### Draining

 <section class="filter-content" markdown="1" data-scope="drain">
 An operator [initiates the draining process](#drain-the-node-and-terminate-the-node-process) on the node.
+No replicas, other than those holding leases or Raft leaderships, are transferred.
 </section>

 <section class="filter-content" markdown="1" data-scope="decommission">